jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ### Procedures ###

 The experimental apparatus consists of an acid snow storage reservoir, peristaltic pump, and lake.
-In our model, snow is represented by the feed solution and its melting was assumed to be constant, controlled by the peristaltic pump (Figure 1).
+In our model, snow is represented by the acid feed solution and its melting was assumed to be constant, controlled by the peristaltic pump to have a flow rate of 267 mL/min(Figure 1).
 This feed runs into the lake, and a lake effluent runs out of the lake.
 For practical reasons, the simulation occurred over 20 minutes rather than multiple months.

-Given that recent studies from our clients have confirmed the acid neutralizing capacity of Wolf Pond as typically 1.85 meq/L, this was represented by the addition of 623 mg sodium bicarbonate in a 4L lake (we later repeated).
+Given that recent studies from our clients have confirmed the acid neutralizing capacity of Wolf Pond as typically 1.85 meq/L, this was represented by the addition of 623 mg sodium bicarbonate in a 4L lake (we later repeated this with calcium carbonate).
 The acid snow storage was set at pH 3 to provide a conservative measurement of whether the ANC of Wolf Pond is sufficient.
 100-mL grab samples were collected at 0, 5, 10, 15, and 20 minutes for titration to better understand changes in ANC with time.

 ![apparatus](https://monroews.github.io/EnvEngLabTextbook/_images/Acid_rain_apparatus.png)
 Figure 1: Experimental apparatus used to simulate snow melt into Wolf Pond